Current & Transfer Students

-The Spring 2017 deadline for Current and Transfer students applying to be admitted in time for Spring 2017 classes is October 1, 2016.
+The deadline for Current and Transfer students applying to be admitted in time for Spring 2018 classes is October 1st, 2017.
 Spring applications may be held until Fall semester grades are posted (current TTU students) or official transcripts sent to Undergraduate Admissions (transfer students).
 Students must have a cumulative GPA of 3.6 or better to apply to the Honors College.

 Because this is a rolling review process and there are limited spaces in the Honors College, students who wait until the final deadline to send an application reduce their chances of being admitted.

 We begin rolling review July 1st, with priority consideration given to applications submitted by December 1st.
 The earlier you are accepted to the Honors College, the better your chances to take full advantage of the university's opportunities, such as assignments to June orientation sessions and Honors residence halls.
 Deadline for Current and Transfer applications to be considered for admittance to the following spring semester is October 1st.
 Deadline for an early decision (and admission to the following fall semester) is December 1st.
 Students who apply by this date are guaranteed a decision by February 1st.
 Because there are limited spaces available, some students may be placed on a waitlist, pending a final count of signed and returned contracts.
 You may apply to the Honors College before you are accepted to the university.
 Only complete applications will be reviewed.

 Due to the high volume of applications, we ask that applicants email all questions to Honors Admissions.

 The Honors College application for Fall 2017 is closed.
 We will no longer be accepting new applications for this term.
 Please contact firstname.lastname@example.org with any questions.

 October 1 | Deadline for applicants desiring admission in the upcoming spring semester

 December 1 | Deadline for applicants desiring an early decision